-The veteran executive, who was appointed chairman and CEO of the studio last September, also reiterated the bottom line that has fueled growing industry acceptance of premium video-on-demand access as requisite business model: Namely, that most movies, even the big blockbuster, have done 90% to 95% of their business within three or four weeks of release.
+The veteran executive, who was appointed chairman and CEO of the studio last September, also reiterated the bottom line that has fueled growing industry acceptance of premium video-on-demand access as requisite business model: namely, that most movies, even the big blockbusters, have done 90% to 95% of their business within three or four weeks of release.

 “Who is it helping not to offer a PVOD earlier?
 And who is it hurting?”
 Snider asked.

-At the same time, Snider didn’t know what the impact would be offering a movie to consumers in the home at a premium price the same week of its theatrical release.
+At the same time, Snider didn’t know what the potential impact of offering a movie to consumers in the home at a premium price the same week of its theatrical release.

 “I know that sooner seems to make sense,” she said.